bitnana/tourdure/README.md

    Third, I add sort function.
 Actually, It wasn't on original website.
 But I think Tour information is necessary to make people come this site more and more.
 When tourists go to travel, they need information about the place they go.
    I divide tourist spots into where are they located in.
 In addition, I make a sort that are 'sightseeing','experience' and 'food'.
    I spend most time making this code.
-You can check if you go to  '지역별관광' .
+You can check if you go to  '지역별관광'.

+   Forth, it is responsive.

  Q. How was your first work?